 Participation in the Cross Reference Program is open to any bonafide owner or lessee of a dairy bull with an NAAB code.

-The NAAB Cross Reference Program operates on a cycle corresponding with the USDA genetic evaluations.
+The NAAB Cross Reference Program operates on a cycle corresponding with the CDCB genetic evaluations.
 To initially enroll in the program, simply contact NAAB and we will supply the necessary forms and information.
-For a bull to be included in the genetic evaluation, he needs to be enrolled at least two months prior to the release of the evaluations.
+For a bull to be included in the genetic evaluation, he needs to be enrolled by the data due dates listed below.

 After the initial enrollment, NAAB will send you a list of previously enrolled bulls before each evaluation.
 This will allow you to update any information on these bulls, or to add any bulls which have just been collected.

 Participants pay a one time enrollment fee.
 They also pay for each NAAB uniform code enrolled in the program.
 For the exact amounts, contact Donna Craig at NAAB (email@example.com).

 National Association of Animal Breeders